UDP Flood Script

+There are some situations when network and system administrator(s) may need to UDP flood network devices with the purpose of testing them under stress.
 The preferred method I use is by means of a Perl script created by Ivan Pepelnjak from ioshints.info.
 The script is highly configurable allowing the user to dictate the amount of bandwidth to be used during the flood, and the port to name a few.
+Note: Windows users will need to install either ActivePerl or Strawberry Perl.

-flood.pl --port port --size bytes --time seconds --bandwidth kbps --delay msec target-ip-address
+flood.pl –port port –size bytes –time seconds –bandwidth kbps –delay msec target-ip-address

 In its simplest form you can ignore the extra parameters and issue: